Ash100/PPI/README.md

 # PPI
 This repository contains notebooks and materials about protein science.
+Each notebook contains sufficient information for installation and usage.
+Goof Luck